 - "Oops!
 Something's not right.
 Please try again." as the Error message

-When people fill out our newsletter signup form, they see:
+When people fill out our newsletter sign-up form, they see the following:

 A working example

-The example we described above is a fully working landing page that we created with our own BEE Pro account.
+The example described above is a fully working landing page we created with our own BEE Pro account.
 You can see the page here.
 To recap what we did:

 - We designed a newsletter for one of our products.

-- We configured the form to send an email to a special address created with Email Parser by Zapier: data from the form is extracted by the email parser, and then passed by Zapier to MailUp, our email marketing system.
+- We configured the form to send an email to a special address created with Email Parser by Zapier.
+Data from the form is extracted by the email parser and then passed by Zapier to MailUp.

 If you have any questions, feel free to contact us.